nishanths/lyft/README.md

 ```

 See the [Setup](https://godoc.org/github.com/nishanths/lyft#hdr-Setup)
-section in godoc to get started.
+section in godoc to set them up.

 ## Example